You never know when an accident might happen and you need to be rushed to hospital in an emergency.

-If you hold a Top, Comprehensive or Intermediate Hospital product with Queensland Country Health Fund and you live in the Northern Territory, you will be covered for emergency ambulance transport, Australia-wide.
+If you hold a a private hospital product (excludes public hospital products) with Queensland Country Health Fund and you live in the Northern Territory, you will be covered for emergency ambulance transport, Australia-wide.
 The benefit is capped at one emergency service per person, per Membership Year.

 New South Wales or Australian Capital Territory

 If you hold a hospital product with Queensland Country Health Fund and you live in either NSW or ACT, you are automatically covered for emergency services within your respective State/Territory only.
 If an ambulance is called for you in an emergency, you will receive a bill.
 If you have a hospital product with Queensland Country you can send this bill on to us and we’ll let the NSW or the ACT Ambulance service (whichever is applicable to you) know you’re covered.
 If you want cover when you’re outside your State/Territory you will need to make your own arrangements in these circumstances.

 When somebody covered by the policy resides in NSW or the ACT, but the main Member’s residential address is in another State/Territory, ambulance services will not apply to the person who is residing in NSW or ACT.
 You will need to make your own arrangements in these circumstances.